 The Department awarded a $1.7 million contract to Hawaiian Telcom to establish the help desk.

 The ‘Ohana Help Desk will be open to support students and parents:

-- By phone at 643-DESK (3375) Monday through Friday from 7 a.m. to 8 p.m. and on Sundays from 4 to 8 p.m.
-The help desk will be closed on state holidays.
+- By phone at 643-DESK (3375) Monday through Friday from 7 a.m. to 5 p.m.
+The help desk will be closed on weekends and state holidays.